MarthGimenzo/fleetwoodmacwebsite/README.md

 - The seventh photo of the gallery in the 'Media' section was obtained from [Ntd](https://mb.ntd.com/fleetwood-mac-cancels-jazz-fest-other-dates-due-to-illness_314634.html).
 - The eighth photo of the gallery in the 'Media' section was obtained from [Fleetwoodmacnews](http://www.fleetwoodmacnews.com/2013/07/videos-gypsy-and-stand-back.html).
 - The ninth photo of the gallery in the 'Media' section was obtained from [Yuweng](http://www.yuweng.info/so-how-long-is-the-fleetwood-mac-concert-2018-908984106/).

+- The photo of Stevie Nicks in the 'Band' section was obtained from [The Cut](https://www.thecut.com/2019/02/stevie-nicks-shawl-vault.html).
+- The photo of Mick Fleetwood in the 'Band' section was obtained from [Wikipedia](https://en.wikipedia.org/wiki/Mick_Fleetwood).
+- The photo of Christine Mc Vie in the 'Band' section was obtained from [Rollingstone](https://www.rollingstone.com/music/music-features/christine-mcvie-on-fleetwood-macs-peculiar-mirage-sessions-new-lp-122885/).
+- The photo of Neil Finn in the 'Band' section was obtained from [Wikippedia](https://en.wikipedia.org/wiki/Neil_Finn).
+- The photo of Mike Campbell in the 'Band' section was obtained from [Wikipedia](https://en.wikipedia.org/wiki/Mike_Campbell_(musician)).
+- The photo of John Mc Vie in the 'Band' section was obtained from [Wikipedia](https://en.wikipedia.org/wiki/John_McVie).

 ### Acknowledgements